Skip to main content

 Most platforms let the LLM decide how to execute your business processes.
 Flows don't.
 Decision Engine compiles every step into deterministic execution.
 The LLM handles only the language.

-2,000+ Flows running in production.
-33 million flow-executions a month.
-Seven years of deployments at companies where getting it wrong isn’t an option.
+Of deployments at companies where getting it wrong isn’t an option

 The argument